edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 <img alt="shared knowledge gif" src="source.gif" style="width: 100%" />

 Everyone should understand and adhere to the architectural contours of the decided stack.
-In some case it's better to opt for a simpler architecture.
+In another case it's worth to choose a simpler architecture.

 ## Required toolbox